pthom/cleantype/README.md

     lambda: (int, double) -> double

-It can also be done by providing some example parameters : use `CT_type_lambda_generic_fromparams_XXX`, where X is the number of parameters of the lambda.
+It can also be done by providing some example parameters: use `CT_type_lambda_generic_fromparams_XXX`, where X is the number of parameters of the lambda.

 ```c++